mako-framework/docs/02_routing_and_controllers/02_controllers.md

 }
 ```

-> Note that a controller action and its after action will **not** be executed if the before action returns data.
+> Note: A controller action and its after action will **not** be executed if the before action returns data.

 --------------------------------------------------------